-Drugs Of Abuse
+Drugs of Abuse

 This book reviews existing toxicological information on drugs of abuse, defines the many areas of ignorance about their nonpsychiatric hazards, and indicates productive strategies for future research.
-The book grew out of a recent conference cosponsored be the Center for Studies of Narcotic and Drug Abuse of the National Institute of Mental Health and be the recently formed Environmental Mutagen Society.
+The book grew out of a recent conference cosponsored by the Center for studies of Narcotic and Drug Abuse of the National Institute of Mental Health and by the recently formed Environmental Mutagen Society.
 It discusses the possible hazards of cancer, birth defects, and genetic changes that might result from indiscriminate use of so-called street drugs, therapeutic drugs of common consumption, or by the interaction of any number of drugs with each other or with environmental pollutants such as pesticides and food additives.

 The book first covers the chemistry and sources of drugs of abuse of immediate social impact – marijuana, LSD, the amphetamines, barbiturates (in measure of gross abuse perhaps “the most serious single problem”), heroin, Sernyl, and STP; potential problem drugs – mescaline, Datura, and DMT; and rare drugs such as Psilocybin, Ibogaine, Harmala, and other botanicals and synthetics.
 Subsequent chapters discuss the epidemiology and nonbehaviorial pharmacology of drugs of abuse and problems created by the practice of polypharamacy for the physician and patient as well as for the drug abuser.
 Examples are given of a number of drug interactions.